For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Make a note of the path to this file.

-3. Export the data files
+3. Download the data files

 3.1 Download and install DERIVA Client

-3.2 If you use the GUI application
+3.2 Using the GUI application

 To use the GUI: